 English beer and travel author Adrian Tierney-Jones, see his website here, shares my high regard for the English food writer Elizabeth David.
-We were discussing on Twitter whether she supported the cause of good beer.
-I pointed out she made a few approving references to beer, for example in connection with picnics, and never disparaged beer or brewing in her writing.
+We were discussing on Twitter recently whether she supported the cause of good beer.
+I pointed out she made a few approving references, for example in connection with picnics, and never disparaged beer or brewing in her writing.
 Adrian agreed but pointed out she was not an advocate of beer.

 She supported beer as an alternative to wine in cooking – and whisky to replace brandy.
 In Spices, Salt and Aromatics in the English Kitchen, she gives a recipe for Sussex Stewed Steak.
 It’s a braise of beef which includes port and stout to form the sauce, with mushroom ketchup.
 In the “Omelette” book she devotes a few pages to the fondue group of dishes and approves using Guinness to make an “Anglo-French” version.
 She makes the telling observation here that Welsh Rabbit, originally a primitive dish of melted cheese and beer, has evolved into a quasi-fondue dish.

 This is a reasonable acknowledgement of the place of beer in English foodways given that place was never very large to begin with, a topic I’ve addressed before.

 She took a strictly gastronomic, non-judgmental approach here, which in the 1900s was innovative given England’s complicated culinary and sociological landscape.
 By this I mean English society was characterized by regional, social and class differences, and its food and drink reflected that.